-Metacognitive proceduralization proposes a mechanism by which human cognition can become more skillful at monitoring and controlling its own activity, such as attention, emotion, and metacognitive sensitivity (Conway-Smith, West, & Mylopoulos, 2023).
-Previous research has presented proceduralization as a mechanism that lowers the metacognitive threshold, allowing one to perceive increasingly weaker signals from mental states and more subtle fluctuations in affect (Conway-Smith & West, 2023).
+Metacognitive proceduralization involves a mechanism by which human cognition becomes more skillful at monitoring and controlling its own processes, such as attention, emotion, and metacognitive sensitivity (Conway-Smith, West, & Mylopoulos, 2023).
+Previous research has presented proceduralization as a mechanism that can lower the metacognitive threshold, allowing one to perceive increasingly weaker signals from mental states and more subtle changes in affect (Conway-Smith & West, 2023).
 It is hypothesized that proceduralization accomplishes this through the building and refining of simpler, faster production rules.
 Faster and less complex productions, particularly those that notice internal states, increase the chances of picking up fleeting or intermittent signals related to emotions and epistemic feelings, such as confidence and feelings of knowing (FoK).
 However, this model does not address the process by which it mitigates emotional reactivity.
 By extending this research on metacognitive proceduralization, we can investigate a mechanism whereby sufficient metacognitive sensitivity can be developed to deactivate metaemotions.

-Metacognitive skill develops through stages parallel to those within motor skill and cognitive skill, from an early stage of instruction-following to an expert stage that relies on automatic procedural knowledge (production rules).
+Metacognitive skill progresses through stages that parallel those of motor skill and cognitive skill, from an early stage of instruction-following to an expert stage that relies on automatic procedural knowledge (production rules).